academyhq/academyhq.github.io/_posts/2019-07-18-spring-webflux.md

 A reactive application needs to be able to produce a stream of data that a consumer can "react" to.
 When only a single result is expected (i.e. we need to produce a stream with a single element), then the `Mono` class can be used.

-By making all methods in the above class return `Mono`, we have made them all asynchronous.
+By making all methods in the above class return `Mono`, we are effectively making them all asynchronous.

 *Note:* As was mentioned previously, our `MessageRepository` implementation does not support reactive programming due to its reliance on JDBC.
-As such, we need to block execution within each method to handle query results and produce server responses.
+As such, we need to block execution within each method to handle database calls and produce server responses.
 We will address this limitation in a future post.

 ### Create a router
-When we use annotation-based programming model, we are used to use `@RequestMapping` or `@GetMapping`, etc., annotations to define our routing mappings.
+When we use annotation-based programming model, we rely on `@RequestMapping` or `@GetMapping`, etc., annotations to define our routing mappings.
 In a functional programming model, we use APIs instead of annotations to do the same.
-In the following example, we map the various handler method we defined above to their corresponding routes.
+In the following example, we map the various handler methods we defined above to their corresponding routes.

 ```java
 package spring.webflux.example.message;